nykie738/nykie738/README.md

 #### I am a graduate student majoring in Computer Science and Communications Engineering

 🔭 Hi!
-My name is Kein Yamada, currently enrolled as a graduate student of Waseda University researching in image contrast and object detection. <br>
+My name is Kein Yamada, currently enrolled as a graduate student of Fundamental Science and Engineering in Waseda University, researching about image contrast and object detection. <br>
 🧠 As mentioned in my profile, I am strongly interested in learning new things, especially knowledge outside of my scope. <br>
 🤖 My proficiency lies in the understanding of image recognition and deep learning. <br>
 🌱 Most comfortable with Python/C++/Java/Javascript! <br>